Oil Prices Surge On Reported Tanker Attacks - UrduPoint

 "As a consequence the market has responded dramatically with an increase in the oil price of (as much as) four percent," he told AFP.

 "How long it will hold for is another matter -- and it has already fallen back slightly."
-In afternoon London trading, Brent for August delivery pulled back to stand at $61.99 per barrel, up $2.02, or nearly 3.4 percent from Wednesday.
+Around midday in London, Brent for August delivery pulled back to stand at $62 per barrel, up $2.03, or more than three percent, from Wednesday.

 It was a huge turnaround for the oil market, which had slumped Wednesday on news of soaring crude inventories in the United States that indicated weak demand growth.